Might God be calling you to serve as a permanent deacon within the Clifton Diocese?

 - Have others suggested that you might consider the permanent diaconate to be a vocation for you?

-Why not have a chat with your parish priest?
-He will be able to help you to discern whether or not you should consider applying to be accepted onto the formation programme for the permanent diaconate.
-If you know any deacons it would be helpful to talk to them, and their wives if possible, about what it means to be a deacon.
+We would always recommend that you have a chat first of all with your own parish priest.
+He will be able to help you to understand what the permanent diaconate is about.
+Next do have a talk with Deacon Steve Boughton who can help you with the initial discernment and whether or not you might consider applying to be accepted onto the formation programme for the permanent diaconate.
+If you know any of our current deacons it would also be helpful to talk to them, and their wives if possible, about what it means to be a deacon.

 John was baptised in, and is still a parishioner of, St Gregory the Great in Cheltenham.
 He is involved as a musician, singer, reader and catechist in both St Gregory’s and St Thomas More, and also as an Extraordinary Minister of Holy Communion visits the sick in hospital and those housebound.
 A lecturer in computer science at the local college, John also provides support maintaining the parish website.
 He is married to Jane and they have grown up children with whom they enjoy cycling, sailing and making music.
 John began his diaconal formation in September 2018.